E

 Storage20 GB SSD40 GB SSDllama3.1:8b ≈ 4.7 GB · nomic-embed-text ≈ 270 MB · vector index grows with usage

-GPUNone requiredApple MPS / NVIDIA CUDAMetal acceleration on M1+ is automatic via Ollama.
+GPUNone requiredApple MPS / NVIDIA CUDAMetal on M1+ is automatic via Ollama.
 CUDA requires nvidia-container-toolkit.

 Apple Silicon